Private-equity secondary market: 2008 financial crisis

 Private-equity fund managers published their December 2008 valuations with substantial write-downs to reflect the falling value of the underlying companies.
 As a result, the discount to net asset value offered by buyers to sellers of such assets was reduced.
 However, activity in the secondary market fell dramatically from 2008 levels as market participants continued to struggle to agree on price.
 Reflecting the gains in the public-equity markets since the end of the first quarter, the dynamics in the secondary market continued to evolve.
 Certain buyers that had been reluctant to invest earlier in the year began to return and non-traditional investors were more active, particularly for unfunded commitments, than they had been in previous years.

 After the 2008 financial crisis, many financial institutions began divesting large portfolios of private equity assets through secondaries.
 In 2008, ABN AMRO sold a portfolio of private-equity interests in 32 European companies managed by AAC Capital Partners to a consortium comprising Goldman Sachs, AlpInvest Partners, and CPP for $1.5 billion., in 2010 Lloyds Banking Group plc sold a portfolio comprising 33 fund interests, primarily European mid-market funds, for a value of $730m to Lexington Partners.
-In a separate transaction Lloyds sells a £480 million portfolio to Coller Capital through a joint venture.
+In a separate transaction Lloyds sells a Â£480 million portfolio to Coller Capital through a joint venture.
 Citigroup sold a $1 billion portfolio of funds interests and co-investments to Lexington Partners.

 Also, Bank of America sold a portfolio comprising 60 fund interests for a value of $1.9 billion to AXA Private Equity.

 Finally, in early 2011, CalPERS sold an $800 million portfolio of private-equity funds to AlpInvest Partners.